pathompong-y/stock_predictor/README.md

 2. Go to https://colab.research.google.com and go to file and upload new notebook.
 Upload stock_predictor.ipynb.
 3. Upload `stock_predictor.py` to Files panel by drag and drop from your local computer to the root/outmost level folder.
 4. Follow how to use to do train the model and do prediction.

+## File Description
+1. stock_predictor_tuning_study.ipynb - The study notebook.
+Explore this notebook to see detail on how the parameters are tuned.
+2. stock_predictor.ipynb - The notebook for trying the result.
+It has less than 5.5% MSE for 40% of stocks in SET50 for 1 day prediction.
+3. stock_predictor.py - The encapsulated function for stock_predictor.ipynb.

 ## Result Summary
 1. One way to tune the parameter of LSTM is to iteratively adjust one by one by starting from setting every parameter at lowest and iteratively change only one parameter at a time to find the value that has lowest MSE.
 Then, use that parameter value along with other parameters and iterate to find the best value of the next parameter.